jump-dev/JuMP.jl/docs/src/expressions.md

 2 x + y - 1
 ```

-This expression can be used in the objective, or added to a constraint.
+This expression can be used in the objective or added to a constraint.
 For
 example:
 ```jldoctest affine_macro
 @objective(model, Min, 2 * ex - 1)